artalar/reatom/docs/src/content/docs/getting-started/learning.md

 The name, though not required, will come in handy during the debug stage

 Atoms can also be computable, i.e. use the values of other atoms.
-This line of code can be read as - "To find out the value of `cAtom` you need to read the current value of `aAtom` and `bAtom` add summarize it".
+This line of code can be read as - "To find out the value of `cAtom` you need to read the current values of `aAtom` and `bAtom` and summarize them".

 ```ts
 const cAtom = atom((ctx) => ctx.spy(aAtom) + ctx.spy(bAtom), 'cAtom')